-The Institute also has a "train-the-trainer" handbook and CD for those interested in in-house counsel and others who are interested in offering such training.
+The Institute also has materials for in-house counsel and others who are interested in offering such training.

 10. How do people or organizations become certified as AB 1234 ethics trainers?

 Strictly speaking, they don't.
 The Attorney General and FPPC have adopted guidelines for course curriculum accuracy and sufficiency, but there is no trainer-certification requirement.20